Classical music: Modernist

+and John Serry's Concerto for Free Bass Accordion.

 Prominent composers of the early 20th century include Igor Stravinsky, Claude Debussy, Sergei Rachmaninoff, Sergei Prokofiev, Arnold Schoenberg, Nikos Skalkottas, Heitor Villa-Lobos, Karol Szymanowski, Anton Webern, Alban Berg, Cécile Chaminade, Paul Hindemith, Aram Khachaturian, George Gershwin, Amy Beach, Béla Bartók, and Dmitri Shostakovich, along with the aforementioned Mahler and Strauss as transitional figures who carried over from the 19th century.

 Post-modern/contemporary

 Postmodern music is a period of music that began as early as 1930 according to some authorities.
 It shares characteristics with postmodernist art – that is, art that comes after and reacts against modernism.

 Some other authorities have more or less equated postmodern music with the "contemporary music" composed well after 1930, from the late 20th century through to the early 21st century.
 Some of the diverse movements of the postmodern/contemporary era include the neoromantic, neomedieval, minimalist, and post minimalist.

 Contemporary classical music at the beginning of the 21st century was often considered to include all post-1945 musical forms.
 A generation later, this term now properly refers to the music of today written by composers who are still alive; music that came into prominence in the mid-1970s.
 It includes different variations of modernist, postmodern, neoromantic, and pluralist music.